RossDeVito/CogSNet_Python/README.md

-Old version, to be replaced by https://github.com/Aganonce/Evolving_Tie_Strength_Predictors when paper in prepublication
+Old version, to be replaced by https://github.com/Aganonce/Evolving_Tie_Strength_Predictors